-In return, they gave us their homemade summertime specialties like Coorgi bitter orange (kaipuli) squash, bitter mango pickle, or Goan dried seafood pickle.
+In return, they gave us homemade summertime specialties like Coorgi bitter orange (kaipuli) squash, bitter mango pickle, or Goan dried seafood pickle.
 Try kokum sherbet: Aaswad, sixty-one, Sadanand, Opp.
 Amar Hind Mandal, Gokhale Road, Opposite Chandrika Automobiles, Dadar (W), or Prakash Shakahari Uphar Kendra, nine/10, Horizon Building, Gokhale Road North, Dadar (W) Where to buy kokum: Parlekar Masalas Supermarket, Shop 15/sixteen, Vanmalidas Compound, 53-a, Tejpal Road, Vile Parle (E) or from Delight Foods.

 Tok Dal

 You want the tanginess of the mango to polish,” says Madhumita, “and it desires to preserve its shape after cooking.
 I’ve constantly favored the taste of green mango.
-If there was no talk dal on the table, I might blend inexperienced mango chutney with plan dal to get that tangy flavor.
+If there was no talk dal on the table, I might blend inexperienced mango chutney with plain dal to get that tangy flavor.
 Where to devour/buy: Bijoli Grill, Hakone Bumpers & Rides, Opp Nirvana Park, Hiranandani Powai, and Just Bengal, Divyam Heights, Gilbert Hill Road, Gaondevi Dongri, Andheri (W)

 Tok Dal

-The Pathare Prabhu community uses bilimbi (or bilimbi) in many dishes, along with sheer, chutney, jam, or juice.
-Bilimbi, additionally known as cucumber tree or tree sorrel, is a pickle-shaped fruit known for its astringency and short-shelf lifestyles.
+The Pathare Prabhu community uses bilimbi (or bilimbi) in many dishes, including sheer, chutney, jam, or juice.
+Bilimbi, additionally known as cucumber tree or tree sorrel, is a pickle-shaped fruit known for its astringency and short-shelf lifestyle.
 The Pathare Prabhus were early settlers and used to stay in bungalows throughout Bombay,” says Sunetra Sil Vijaykar, a culinary professional who runs a pop-up kitchen known as Dine With Vijaykars in Jogeshwari.
 “They would grow fruit like amla, nimbu, bilimbi, mango and make sherbets out of them.

 Where to buy: Mira Road vegetable market